Freedom of religion in North America by country: Costa Rica

 The constitution of Costa Rica establishes Roman Catholicism as the state religion and provides it with special privileges and funding.
-The constitution also prohibits the government from interfering with the free practice of religion, a provision that is respected in practice.
+The constitution also prohibits the government from interfering with the free practice of religion.

 Religious groups with at least ten members may register with the government in order to be able to raise funds and own property.
 There is no penalty for not being registered, other than a lack of access to these privileges.

 Religious marriage ceremonies other than those conducted by the Catholic Church are not recognized by the government.
-Couples married through such ceremonies must also obtain a civil union from a public notary in order to have their marriage legally recognized.
+Couples married through such ceremonies must also obtain a civil union in order to have their marriage legally recognized.

-The government provides funding to private religious schools regardless of religion.
+All public schools must provide general Christian religious instruction for all students, in a respectful way which promotes moral values and tolerance.

 Cuba

 The constitution of Cuba establishes the freedom of religion and prohibits religious discrimination.
+However, penal codes are enforced against anyone who is a member of an unregistered group or anyone who attempts to conscientiously object to military service, with fines and prison terms as punishment.

 Following the Cuban Revolution, in the 1960s Cuba's government polemicized against the Catholic Church, which was accused of being Francoist and anti-communist, and priests were imprisoned and harassed by the government.
 Additionally, the Communist Party of Cuba did not allow non-atheists to become party members.
-Since the 1980s, the government of Cuba has taken an increasingly permissive stance towards religious practice, first thawing relations with Protestant groups which were encouraged to practice their religion, and then later inviting the Pope John Paul II in the 90s to visit the country (all subsequent popes have made official visits to Cuba since then).
+Since the 1980s, the government of Cuba has taken an increasingly permissive stance towards religious practice, first thawing relations with Protestant groups which were encouraged to practice their religion, and then later inviting Pope John Paul II in the 90s to visit the country (all subsequent popes have made official visits to Cuba since then).
 The government, however, continues to restrict the Catholic Church's communications and only allows it to receive funding from sources that it approves.